Skip to content

 One advantage of running OpenVidu locally is that you can test your application client with other devices in your local network very easily without worrying about SSL certificates.

 Access your application client through https://xxx-yyy-zzz-www.openvidu-local.dev:5443, where xxx-yyy-zzz-www part of the domain is your LAN private IP address with dashes (-) instead of dots (.).
-For more information, see section Accessing your app from other devices in your network.
+For more information, see section Accessing your local deployment from other devices on your network.

 Understanding the code#